alexandr7035/Banking-App-Mock-Compose/README.md

 viewModelScope.launch(errorHandler) {
     // Can safely call usecases here without wrapping in OperationResult }
 ```

+Domain layer also includes models for core app entities like Cards, Savings and balances.
-On domain layer, the app aso provides a specific model for money representation
+This is an example of domain model for money representation
 ```kotlin
 // Wrapper class for money representation
 // Used to encapsulation of chosen base types (Double, BigDecimal and so on)